performant-software/Neatline/README.md

 # Neatline

-Neatline is a powerful tool for geospatial and temportal interpretation that makes it possible to plot objects, events, places, people, concepts, and imaginative topologies in space and time.
+Neatline is a powerful tool for geospatial and temporal interpretation that makes it possible to plot objects, events, places, people, concepts, and imaginative topologies in space and time.

 ## Installation